gSchool/ada-CS-Fundamentals-Internship/02-linked-lists/02-linked-lists.md

 ### Over Arrays

 Both Arrays & Linked Lists are linear data structures and both have a clearly defined order with first and last elements.
-An array however has the ability to use an _index_ to select any element in constant time, while to find an arbitrary element in a linked list requires you to start at the head and iterate through the links until you find the element.
-You can visualize and explore linked list operations on [visualgo.net](https://visualgo.net/en/list).
+An array however has the ability to use an _index_ to select any element in constant time.
+In contrast, to find an arbitrary element in a linked list, we must start at the head node and iterate through the links until we find the desired element.
+To visualize and explore linked list operations, try out [visualgo.net](https://visualgo.net/en/list).

 Big-O For Linked Lists & Arrays